 The penalty you may face if you’re convicted of a crime in St. Clair Shores will vary tremendously based on the type of crime the police charged you with.
 For example, OWI charges are usually misdemeanors, and so are basic assault and battery charges.
 For these crimes, you may have to serve up to 93 days in jail and pay up to $500 in fines.

 Many drug-related crimes and sex crimes can result in felony charges, which have heftier penalties.
 If you’re charged with drug possession of less than 50 grams of a Schedule 1 or 2 narcotic, then you may face up to four years in prison and may have to pay up to $25,000 in fines.

 Your St. Clair Shores criminal defense attorney can defend you in court by negotiating with the judge and jury.
 It’s possible to weaken the prosecution’s case against you by picking apart their evidence and questioning the police procedures, as a few examples.
 You can also try to make a plea bargain with the prosecution to reduce your charges.

 When you’re charged with a crime in St. Clair Shores, Michigan, it can feel like all hope is lost.
 However, a St. Clair shores criminal defense lawyer can give you confidence in your future by supporting you through the legal process from start to finish.
-If you’re ready to schedule a consultation with Schwartz Criminal Defense Firm, fill out the contact form below or call 248-930-5019.
+If you’re ready to schedule a consultation with Schwartz Law Group, fill out the contact form below or call 248-930-5019.